tdda/tdda/doc/source/gentest.md

 ```

 Here we can see that the change from Hey to Ho has been picked up.
-(You may see a claim that one of the files doesn't end with a newline;
+(You may see a claim that one of the files doesn’t end with a newline;
-that's a bug.)
+that’s a bug.)

 ③ Gentest also suggests a command for comparing post-processed versions of
 output.
-This isn't relevant in this case, but in cases later (when Gentest
+This isn’t relevant in this case, but in cases later (when Gentest
 decides that the output is not completely fixed) where this is useful.

 ## Updating the reference outputs if the new behaviour is correct